 Because lysine is required for calcium absorption, calcium deficiency is likely with lysine deficiency.
 Dairy products, canned salmon and sardines, and cooked greens are all high in calcium.
 Excess dietary arginine interferes with the essential trace mineral molybdenum.8 Good sources of molybdenum are kelp, cheese, canned fish, legumes, fermented wheat (wheat germ), greens, and figs.

 Arginine is inflammatory, and grain-based cuisines include many anti-inflammatory herbs, spices, and hot peppers, and other foods, which help with this.
-However, these foods are also very high in salicylates (see below).
-So, an alternative to reducing inflammation by adding a lot of herbs and spices to the diet is to limit arginine.
+However, these foods are also very high in salicylates which can be a problem for many people (see below).
+So, an alternative to reducing inflammation by adding a lot of high salicylate herbs and spices to the diet is to limit arginine.